-Expect a complete assessment of your wound at your first appointment.
-Prepare to discuss your age and health history with your provider because they affect your ability to heal.
-Your provider will consider any complex health issues you have and may use imaging tests to make an accurate diagnosis of your wound healing problem.
+Expect a complete assessment of your wound and medical history at your first appointment.
+Your provider will consider any complex health issues you have and may use imaging tests, blood tests and/or blood flow testing to make an accurate diagnosis of your chronic wound.

-If you need an evaluation for surgical wound treatment, you’ll benefit from fast access to nearby podiatrists and vascular surgeons.
-Your care team can set up an appointment or may be able to arrange a consult the day of your evaluation.
-Your specialist will determine if you need a surgical procedure to help heal your wound.
+If you need an evaluation for surgical wound treatment, you’ll benefit from fast access to our podiatrists and vascular surgeons.
+Your care team is ready and comprised of surgeons on site.
+Your specialist will determine if you need a surgical procedure to help heal your chronic wound.

 Wound Healing Treatments

 Get effective treatment for wounds and contributing health problems through the use of advanced methods and wound management techniques, such as:

 - Specialty dressing – Determined by your wound care specialist, protects wounds and promotes healing at different stages of the healing process

 - Vacuum-assisted closure therapy, i.e. wound vac – Cleans and pulls the edges of your wound together to help it heal faster